iamrudra69/RuV-Multitool/README.md

-# 🚀 RuV-Multitool-v1
+# 🚀 RuV-Multitool

-**RuV-Multitool-v1** is a powerful, modular, menu-driven terminal utility written in Python.
+**RuV-Multitool** is a powerful, modular, menu-driven terminal utility written in Python.
 It offers essential system tools, file management utilities, user authentication, and even prank features—all wrapped in a clean and engaging terminal UI.

 ---